 Many of the resources tend to cover whole of South-eastern Australia, South Australia or the whole of the Mt Lofty Ranges.
 Opening a book of Australian Eucalypts, to discover that there are more than 500 species, can be quite daunting.
 Convenient for us there are only about 90 which are indigenous to South Australia and from these only about twelve which are indigenous to the Onkaparinga catchment area.
 For this reason it is better to have the most local resources possible to reduce the pool of possibilities.

 See the recommended resources in the Identification of Local Indigenous Plants (Best of Catchment Connections) for some good local publications.
 Note that all of the referrals to vegetation in that activity is really only relevant to patches of remnant vegetation most often located on roadsides and in reserves.
 Many, if not most of the Australian natives historically used in amenity plantings in streetscapes and gardens are not local, but most often indigenous to Western Australia or the East Coast of Australia.
-Attempting to find a Western Australian native in a book about South Australian plants can be very frustrating!
+While these trees are sometime removed by specialised tree arborists due to the size of growth, Attempting to find a Western Australian native in a book about South Australian plants can be very frustrating!
 Stick to remnant patches for plant identification activities.

 A good starting point for plant identification is to try to identify to genus level, as this is often very distinctive.
 Once students can confidently identify an Acacia, Eucalyptus, Hakea or Banksia, etc, identifying the species within that genus will seem a lot simpler.